Panasonic GH3 vs Sigma fp

 |17.||Sony A7||Full Frame||24.0||6000||4000||1080/60p||24.8||14.2||2248||90|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the fp provides a better video resolution than the GH3.
 It can shoot movie footage at 4K/30p, while the Panasonic is limited to 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GH3 has an electronic viewfinder (1746k dots), which can be very helpful when shooting in bright sunlight.
 In contrast, the fp relies on live view and the rear LCD for framing.
+That said, the fp can be equipped with an optional viewfinder – the EVF-11.
 The adjacent table lists some of the other core features of the Panasonic GH3 and Sigma fp along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The GH3 has one, while the fp does not.
 While the built-in flash of the GH3 is not very powerful, it can at times be useful as a fill-in light.The GH3 has an articulated LCD that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in snapping selfies.
 In contrast, the fp does not have a selfie-screen.